vuquangtrong/mkdocs-material-blog/docs/blog/other-stuff/mkdocs-plugins/index.md

 The plugin will generate an SVG image to a cache folder (default in `docs\drawio-exporter`), and then modify the image source attribute to the generated image.

-If the diagram is a multi-page documents, append the index of the page as an anchor in the URL:
+If the diagram is a multipage document, append the index of the page as an anchor in the URL:

 ```md
 ![Page 1](my-diagram.drawio#0)